EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 The exact algorithms have complexity exponential in the size of $QI$.
 Heuristic algorithms have been proposed:
 - \[I-02\]: based on genetic algorithms, it solves the $k$-anonymity problem using an incomplete stochastic search method;
 - \[MW-04\]: based on simulated annealing for finding locally minimal solutions, it requires high computational time and does not assure the quality of the solution;
-- \[FWY-05\]: top-down heuristic to make a table to be released
+- \[FWY-05\]: top-down heuristic to make a table to be released.

-$k$-anonymous; it starts from the most general solution, and iteratively specializes some values of the current solution until the k-anonymity requirement is violated
+$k$-anonymous; it starts from the most general solution, and iteratively specializes some values of the current solution until the $k$-anonymity requirement is violated.

-No bounds on efficiency and goodness of the solutions can be given.
+No bounds on efficiency and goodness of the solutions can be given.<br />
 Experimental results can be used to assess the quality of the solution retrieved.

 ----------------------------------------------------------------

 ## Algorithms for _CS_ and _CG_
 ### Mondrian multidimensional algorithm
-Each attribute in $QI$ represents a dimension.
+In the **Mondrian multidimensional algorithm**, each attribute in $QI$ represents a dimension.
 Each tuple in $PT$ represents a point in the space defined by $QI$.
-Tuples with the same $QI$ value are represented by giving a multiplicity value to points.
-The multi-dimensional space is partitioned by splitting dimensions such that each area contains at least k occurrences of point values.
+Tuples with the same $QI$ value are represented by giving a **multiplicity value** to points.
+The multi-dimensional space is partitioned by splitting dimensions such that each area contains at least $k$ occurrences of point values.
 All the points in a region are generalized to a unique value.
 The corresponding tuples are substituted by the computed generalization.<br />
 Mondrian algorithm is flexible and can operate:
 - on a different number of attributes:
 	- single-dimension;